Aviation Grants and Scholarships

 Aerospace States Association

 An integral part of the mission of the Aerospace States Association (ASA) is to “… support and develop initiatives that significantly enhance student and teacher education in space and aeronautics and increases the number of students in the pipeline.”
-In light of that component of the mission statement, ASA has established a $2,000 scholarship for 2013.
+In light of that component of the mission statement, ASA has established two $2,000 scholarships.

 Aircraft Electronics Association

-The Aircraft Electronics Association (AEA) Educational Foundation has awarded nearly $1 million to students seeking careers in the aircraft electronics and aviation maintenance industry.
-Numerous scholarships are available and each range from $500 to over $35,000.
-Founded in 1957, the AEA represents more than 1,300 aviation businesses, including repair stations that specialize in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.
-AEA membership also includes instruments facilities, manufacturers of avionics equipment, instrument manufacturers, airframe manufacturers, test equipment manufacturers, major distributors, and educational institutions.
+The Aircraft Electronics Association (AEA) Educational Foundation has awarded nearly $1.5 million to students seeking careers in the aircraft electronics and aviation maintenance industry.
+In addition, numerous scholarships are available, ranging from $750 to over $3,500.
+Founded in 1957, the AEA represents more than 1,300 aviation businesses, including repair stations specializing in maintenance, repair, and installation of avionics and electronic systems in general aviation aircraft.
+AEA membership also includes instrument facilities, manufacturers of avionics equipment, instrument manufacturers, airframe manufacturers, test equipment manufacturers, major distributors, and educational institutions.

 Aircraft Owners and Pilots Association

 With the current demand for pilots, technicians, and crewmembers, now is a great time to enter aviation, and scholarships can help you achieve your aviation goals!
 Aircraft Owners and Pilots Association (AOPA) maintains a list of aviation scholarships, including contact information.
 It is intended to help students begin searching for financial assistance.
 Scholarship awards range from $2,500 to $14,000.